evildmp/tinyDisplay/docs/documentation-standards.rst

 Documentation standards
 =======================

-Our documentation structure is key to its usability.
+The documentation's structure is key to its usability.
 See `The documentation system <https://documentation.divio.com>`_ for an explanation of why it's important and how it works.

 Column widths